scosman/secret_share/README.md

 4. No servers, no one to trust
 5. Uses standard, strong, boring encryption: RSA-OAEP and AES-GCM
 6. Uses golang's standard crypto package (audited)
-7. No dependencies except for offical Google go packages
+7. No dependencies except for offical Google go packages (sys & term)
 8. Open source: build yourself or use public builds with checksums
-9. Tiny: read all the [crypto code](core/crypto.go) in about 1 minute or the whole app in about 5 minutes.
+9. Tiny: read all the [crypto code](core/crypto.go) in about 1 minute or the whole app in about 5 minutes

 ## Install/Build with Go